“I really want to work with you but I can’t afford it.”

 So you want to work with us but we’re out of your price range.
 That’s fine – just tell us that!
 EXACTLY that.
 Don’t tell us that we’re too expensive (I’ll explain why in a moment).
 DO tell us that you cannot currently afford our prices.
 It’s totally normal, especially during a pandemic, and we won’t be annoyed.
 In fact, we’ll often go straight into problem-solving mode.

 A client who tells me I’m too expensive is potentially not a client I want.
-They likely don’t value my services the way I do and will resent having to pay me the amount I know I’m worth.
+They likely don’t value my services much and will resent having to pay me what I’m worth.
 This isn’t a recipe for a successful partnership.
 On the other hand, a client who has no issue with my pricing but says they still can’t afford me is displaying several awesome traits:

 - Integrity by not ghosting me or making vague promises